-The VFFA would be very happy to facilitate site visits by the inquiry committee members to see this evidence and talk to the landowners and project stakeholders.
+The VFFA would be very happy to facilitate site visits by commission members to see this evidence and talk to the landowners and project stakeholders.

 These visits could be conducted in a manner that maintains appropriate hygiene and social distancing.
 Alternatively, these areas could be visits using live streaming or video.